Paciolan/mSDK-pod/README.md

 ## Installation

-SdkApp is available through [CocoaPods](https://cocoapods.org).
-To install it, simply add the following line to your Podfile:
+To install, simply add the following line to your Podfile:

 ```ruby
 pod 'SdkApp'